JuliaDynamics/Agents.jl/docs/src/index.md

 </video>
 ```

-## Installation
+## Getting started

-The package is in Julia's package list.
-Install it using this command:
+To install Agents.jl, launch Julia and then run this command:

 ```
 using Pkg; Pkg.add("Agents")
 ```

+To learn how to use Agents.jl, please visit the [Tutorial](@ref) before anything else.

 ## Design philosophy of Agents.jl
 Agents.jl was designed with the following philosophy in mind: